KirillChmel/KirillChmel.github.io/_pages/about.md

 subtitle: PhD Student | <a href='https://polisci.columbia.edu/'>Political Science, Columbia University</a>

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: photo by <a href='https://vlaverin.com'>Vladimir Averin</a>

 news: false               # includes a list of news items
-selected_papers: true   # includes a list of papers marked as "selected={true}"
+selected_papers: false   # includes a list of papers marked as "selected={true}"
 social: false            # includes social icons at the bottom of the page
 ---